 The Dining Experience

-The food was good but still lacking the sophistication to get that coveted star.
+The food was good but still lacking the sophistication and pace to get that coveted star.
 The service was not very accommodating, perhaps because it was all omakase and it was difficult to deviate from the normal menu.
 But their level of English was good enough to explain the whole dinner.
 Overall a good experience, one of the better French food in Taipei, and definitely worth a visit if you are in town as it was still reasonably priced for the quality.

 No.67, Sec.
 2, Hangzhou S. Rd., Da’an Dist., Taipei City